spino327/heapaudit/README.md

 nested ones, may be injected if the supplied matching pattern is not restrictive enough.

-## Building the HeapAudit java agent
+## Building and testing the HeapAudit java agent

 Build project with Maven:

 	$ mvn clean package

 The built jar will be in 'target/'.

+Because the included tests must be executed with the java agent attached, they must run in the verify phase instead of in the test phase as unit tests:

+	$ mvn verify

 ## Implementing the HeapAudit hook